Carrick113/cnn/README.md

 * Future directions for research to enhance model generalizability.

 ### 8. References
-* Comprehensive listing of all sources cited in the report.
+* Comprehensive listing of all sources cited in the report. <br>

-For full report, you maybe download here.
+For full report, you maybe download within this repository.<br> Files name= 21_pages_report.pdf